github/developer.github.com/content/v3/repos/statuses.md

 # Repo Statuses API

-The status API allows external services to mark commits with a success, failure, error, or pending `state`, which is then reflected in pull requests involving those commits.
+The Status API allows external services to mark commits with a success, failure, error, or pending `state`, which is then reflected in pull requests involving those commits.

 Statuses can also include an optional `description` and `url`, and we highly recommend providing them as they make statuses much more